-To ensure appropriate quality controls and review processes are in place for the quality of the output of the Museum, the Curatorial Director and the Committee Curatorial Delegate, at the request of the Committee, have traditionally since the inception of the Museum and on an ongoing basis, almost regularly on a monthly basis, conducted meetings referred to amongst members of the Museum Management as "Museum Meetings", at which they have discussed and agreed upon strategic matters to be attended to, in the operation of the Museum.
+To ensure appropriate quality controls and review processes are in place for the quality of the output of the Museum, the Curatorial Director and the Committee Curatorial Delegate, at the request of the Committee, have traditionally since the inception of the Museum and on an ongoing basis, almost regularly and where possible on a monthly basis, conducted meetings referred to amongst members of the Museum Management as "Museum Meetings", at which they have discussed and agreed upon strategic matters to be attended to, in the operation of the Museum.

 Museum meetings play a very critical role in the operation of the Museum, as these allow the Committee Curatorial Delegate (who has delegated authority from the Committee as regards Curatorial matters) to provide and relay to the Curatorial Director, the strategic direction and guidance and further delegated instructions as regards Curatorial matters pertaining to the Museum.
 Matters that have usually been discussed at Museum Meetings include:

 - The planning of Temporary Exhibitions, including proposed content for lectures provided at these Temporary Exhibitions and proposed running sheets for the carrying out of these Exhibitions;

 - The planning and preparation of the Permanent Exhibitions, launched on line, in this website;

 - The strategy to be implemented for the continued development and building of the Museum Collection, being its collection of physical objects and artefacts, as well as other items present in the Museum Library.